Revenue recognition principle

 Definition and explanation

-Revenue recognition principle of accounting (also known as realization concept) guides us when to recognize revenue in accounting records.
-According to this concept, the revenue is not recognized until it is earned and it is realized or at least realizable.
-Before exploring the concept of revenue recognition further through a few examples, we would briefly explain the two conditions (i.earned and ii.realized or realizable) imposed by the revenue recognition principle.
+The revenue recognition principle of accounting (also known as the realization concept) guides us when to recognize revenue in accounting records.
+According to this concept, revenue should not be recognized by an entity until it is (i) earned and (ii) realized or realizable.
+Before exploring the concept further through examples, we would briefly explain these two conditions (i.e., earned and realized or realizable) imposed by the revenue recognition principle.

-2. The revenue is referred to have been realized when goods are sold or services are provided in exchange of cash or claims to cash (i.e., accounts receivable).
-The revenue is referred to be realizable when goods are sold or services are provided in exchange of an asset other then cash and such asset is readily convertible into cash or is exchangeable with other useful assets within reasonable time period and without incurring any additional cost.
-Revenue recognition principle requires that the revenue must be realized or realizable in order to recognize it in the accounting records.
+The revenue is referred to as “realized” when goods are sold or services are provided in exchange for cash or claims to cash (i.e., accounts receivable).
+It is referred to as “realizable” when goods or services are provided in exchange for a noncash asset that is readily convertible into cash without incurring any additional costs.

-To summarize the above discussion, we can say that the revenue is recognized when the entity is entitled to it (i.e., earned) provided that it is recoverable (i.e., realized or realizable), not at the time when it is received in cash.
-You may have noticed that the revenue recognition principle has a close relation with accrual concept of accounting which states that the revenue is recorded in the accounting period in which it is earned, not in the period in which it is received in cash.
+To summarize the above discussion, we can say that the revenue is recognized when the entity is entitled to receive it (i.e., earned) as well as it is recoverable (i.e., realized or realizable), not necessarily at the time when it is received in cash.
+You may have noticed that this principle has a close relation with the accrual concept of accounting, which states that the revenue is recorded in the accounting period in which it is earned, not in which it is received in cash.

-Where a company receives cash in advance for which goods or services are to be provided at a future time, it initially debits cash and credits unearned revenue (also known as prepaid revenue).
-Unearned revenue is a liability that is subsequently converted into earned revenue when the goods or services are provided to customers.
+Where a company receives cash in advance for which goods or services are to be provided at a future date, it initially debits cash and credits unearned revenue (also known as prepaid revenue).
+Unearned revenue is a liability that is subsequently converted to earned revenue when the related goods or services are provided to customers.
 It is done by debiting unearned revenue (or prepaid revenue) and crediting revenue.

-A situation where company provides goods and services for which the cash is to be received at a future date, the revenue is recorded immediately without waiting for the time when the cash will be collected.
+In a situation where the company provides goods and services for which the cash is to be received at a future date, the revenue is recorded immediately without waiting for the time when the cash will be collected.
 It is recorded by debiting accounts receivable and crediting revenue.

 Examples

-2. On December 25, 2015, the John Marketing Consultants receives $1,500 cash from SD corporation.
-This is an advance receipt of cash for which the consultancy service is to be provided in the month of January, 2016.
-On January 05, 2016, the relevant consultancy services are provided by John Marketing consultants to SD corporation.
+- On December 25, 2024, John Marketing Consultants receives $1,500 cash from SD Corporation.
+This is an advance receipt of cash for which the consultancy services are to be provided on January 8, 2025.
+On January 8, 2025, the relevant consultancy services are provided by John Marketing Consultants to SD Corporation.
+According to the revenue recognition principle, John Marketing Consultants should recognize the revenue on January 8, 2025, not on December 25, 2024, when the cash is received from SD Corporation.

 Leave a comment